nodejs/node/doc/api/quic.md

 Emitted once the `QuicSocket` has been bound to a local UDP port.

-The `'ready'` event will not be emitted multiple times.
+The `'ready'` event will only ever be emitted once.

 #### Event: `'session'`
 <!-- YAML